Hepatitis B: Diagnosis

 The tests, called assays, for detection of hepatitis B virus infection involve serum or blood tests that detect either viral antigens (proteins produced by the virus) or antibodies produced by the host.
 Interpretation of these assays is complex.

 The hepatitis B surface antigen (HBsAg) is most frequently used to screen for the presence of this infection.
 It is the first detectable viral antigen to appear during infection.
 However, early in an infection, this antigen may not be present and it may be undetectable later in the infection as it is being cleared by the host.
 The infectious virion contains an inner "core particle" enclosing viral genome.
 The icosahedral core particle is made of 180 or 240 copies of the core protein, alternatively known as hepatitis B core antigen, or HBcAg.
 During this 'window' in which the host remains infected but is successfully clearing the virus, IgM antibodies specific to the hepatitis B core antigen (anti-HBc IgM) may be the only serological evidence of disease.
 Therefore, most hepatitis B diagnostic panels contain HBsAg and total anti-HBc (both IgM and IgG).

-Shortly after the appearance of the HBsAg, another antigen called hepatitis B e antigen (HBeAg) will appear.
+Shortly after the appearance of the HBsAg, another antigen called hepatitis B e antigen (HBeAg) may appear.
 Traditionally, the presence of HBeAg in a host's serum is associated with much higher rates of viral replication and enhanced infectivity; however, variants of the hepatitis B virus do not produce the 'e' antigen, so this rule does not always hold true.
+Overall, only a minority of diagnosed cases of hepatitis B have been found to feature the 'e' antigen.
 During the natural course of an infection, the HBeAg may be cleared, and antibodies to the 'e' antigen (anti-HBe) will arise immediately afterwards.
 This conversion is usually associated with a dramatic decline in viral replication.